-As discussed in Section 17.4.2, knowledge holders identified 3 sites that are associated with the Emu in the sky story, being:
+As discussed in Section 17.4.2, knowledge holders identified 2 sites that are associated with the Emu in the sky story, being:

-- The emu rock engraving site at Ticehurst Park (AHIMS #45-5-0015).
-Knowledge holders noted that around March to May was the most important time for the connection between the emu in the sky and this site.
-Five (5) flight path corridors would pass over the site in Ticehurst Park (one day and 4 night flight paths) at altitudes between 10,500 ft to 17,500 ft.
-Aircraft movements would vary with an average of 18 aircraft and a maximum of 36 aircraft movements in 2033 during the day and evening, increasing to an average of 51 to a maximum of 97 aircraft by 2055.
-At night, an average of 3 aircraft and a maximum of 8 aircraft across the night period in 2033, increasing to an average of 10 and a maximum of 25 aircraft movements depending on the flight path.
-Given the altitudes the impact on cultural values is expected to vary seasonally.
-The maximum predicted noise levels would be around 60 decibels with around 10-19 movements across the day exceeding 60 decibels (N60 (day)) and around 2-4 movements across the night exceeding 60 decibels by 2055 (N60 (night)).
-Overall, the impact on cultural values is expected be moderate - The emu rock engraving site at Faulconbridge (AHIMS #45-5-4910).
-Again, Knowledge holders noted that around March to May was the most important time for the connection between the emu in the sky and this site.
-No flight path corridors pass above this site, with flight paths around 1.2 km to 2.2 km away from the site with aircraft at altitudes between 8,000 ft and 13,300 ft.
-However the location is close to a proposed departure transition area for WSI which means that it could be overflown depending on conditions.
-Aircraft noise would be around 42 decibels.
-The impact on the cultural values is expected to be low. - The Emu Cave Aboriginal Place (AHIMS #45-4-0018).
+- The emu rock engraving site at Faulconbridge (AHIMS #45-5-4910).
+Knowledge holders noted that around March to April was the most important time for the connection between the emu in the sky and this site.
+Aircraft flying over this site during this time would be detrimental to the cultural values of the site.
+This site is not directly under a flight path however the location is close to a proposed departure transition area for WSI which means it could be overflown.
+It is close to proposed flight path for non-jet aircraft departing Runway 05 during the day evening period however frequency of flight is anticipated to be low (~2-6).
+It is also close to overnight departure flights from Runway 23 however aircraft will be relatively high climbing between 10500 feet and 13300 feet and infrequent with only maximum of 1 flight per night from this runway.
+Noise is expected to around 60-65 dBA. - The Emu Cave Aboriginal Place (AHIMS #45-4-0018).
 Emu Cave is a deep sandstone shelter, part of a small sandstone formation covered in a fairly open eucalypt forest.
 The innermost recess and entire western wall is covered with track-like engravings.
 A recording of the site undertaken in 2003 recorded 172 engraved figures as well as 5 faint red hand stencils.
 Most engravings resemble bird tracks but there are also macropod tracks (kangaroo and wallaby), grooves, ovals, Y-shapes and a single U-shape.
-A 2007 study found that Emu Cave was one of 31 art sites within the GBMA evoking the emu, and that the cave's panel of mostly emu tracks is of a distinctive style of engraving, which contributes to the very diverse body of art sites within the GBMA showing a long duration of art practice, and influences from a wide catchment of styles (Tacon et al., 2007).
-The Aboriginal Place would be overflown by aircraft departing from Runway 05 and Runway 23 during the day evening period.
-Aircraft will be climbing between 13,300 ft and 17,500 ft above runway level at this location.
+A 2007 study found that Emu Cave was one of 31 art sites within the GBMWHA evoking the emu, and that the cave's panel of mostly emu tracks is of a distinctive style of engraving, which contributes to the very diverse body of art sites within the Greater Blue Mountains World Heritage Area showing a long duration of art practice, and influences from a wide catchment of styles (Tacon et al., 2007).
+The Aboriginal Place would be overflown by aircraft departing from Runway 05 and Runway 23 during the day evening aircraft will be climbing between 13300 feet and 17500 feet above runway level at this location.
 Some aircraft may fly at a lower altitude depending on weather and operational conditions.
 There will be some, but less frequent flights overnight from Runway 23.